Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iv)relationships in which the producer, jointly with a supplier or importer of the imported goods, controls directly or indirectly a third person.

-Article 5.Persons having an interest in the Japanese industry as provided for in paragraphs (4), (21) and (26) of Article 8 of the Act are the persons as set forth in the following:
+Article 5.Persons having an interest in the Japanese industry as provided for in paragraphs (4), (21) and (26) of Article 8 of the Act are those persons as set forth in the following:

-(i)Japanese producers of goods of the same kind as the imported goods or organizations composed of direct or indirect members of Japanese producers of these goods (hereinafter referred to as “producers, etc. concerned” in this item, the next Article and Article 7) (in the case of organizations of the producers, etc. concerned, limited to organizations in which two or more members of the direct or indirect members are Japanese producers of these goods; the same applies in the next Article), provided that the collective output of these goods produced in Japan by these producers or by the producers who are the direct or indirect members of the organizations accounts for one-fourth or more of the total output of these goods in Japan;
+(i)Japanese producers of goods of the same kind as the imported goods or organizations composed of direct or indirect members of Japanese producers of such goods (hereinafter referred to as “producers, etc. concerned” in this item, the next Article and Article 7) (in the case of organizations of the producers, etc. concerned, limited to organizations in which two or more members of the direct or indirect members are Japanese producers of such goods; the same applies in the next Article), provided that the collective output of such goods produced in Japan by these producers or by the producers who are the direct or indirect members of the organizations accounts for one-fourth or more of the total output of such goods in Japan;

-(ii)labor unions the direct or indirect members of which are those engaged in Japan in the production of goods of the same kind as imported goods (in Articles 7 and 10 referred to as “labor unions concerned”), provided that the collective number of the direct or indirect members engaged in that production accounts for one-fourth or more of the total number of the persons engaged in the production.
+(ii)labor unions whose direct or indirect members are those engaged in Japan in the production of goods of the same kind as imported goods (in Articles 7 and 10 referred to as “labor unions concerned”), provided that the collective number of the direct or indirect members engaged in that production accounts for one-fourth or more of the total number of the persons engaged in that production.

 (A person not included in a new supplier)